 In the Oris™ 3D Cell Invasion Assay, stoppers are used to create a central collagen-containing Detection Zone for cell invasion experiments.

-In the 3D Embedded Invasion Assay, cells are suspended in a thick layer of collagen I surrounding a 2 mm circular central cell-free collagen I detection zone (left image).
-After several days incubation, invading cells move into the detection zone (right image) where they can be unambiguously quantified.
-Images are false-color composites of the detection zone stained for nuclei (red) and actin (green).
+Cells are suspended in a thick layer of collagen surrounding a circular collagen Detection Zone.
+After incubation, invading cells move into the detection zone, where they can be unambiguously quantified using a microscope or a plate-reader.

 Oris™ is a trademark of Platypus Technologies, LLC.
 Oris™ technology is protected by US patents 7,842,499, 8,268,614 and 8,512,974 and pending applications.